niftools/max_nif_plugin/MaxNifPlugins_Readme.txt

       - Mass, Restitution(Ellasticity), and Friction now share values with Reactor(Havok)
       - Modified UPB export to actually export the values in the UserPropBuffer not just a fixed list.
       - Added Skin Modifier export
+      - Added support for more material/texture properties
+      - Added support for Civilization IV Shader, if installed o holds much of the material data in nif compatible form
+      - Fixed issue with UV map needing to be flipped

     o NifProps Utility
       - Mass, Restitution(Ellasticity), and Friction now share values with Reactor(Havok)